wpilibsuite/frc-docs/source/docs/software/commandbased/command-scheduler.rst

 Command Event Methods
 ---------------------

 Occasionally, it is desirable to have the scheduler execute a custom action whenever a certain command event (initialization, execution, or ending) occurs.
-This can be done with the following three methods:
+This can be done with the following methods:

 onCommandInitialize
 ^^^^^^^^^^^^^^^^^^^